 reread the configuration.
 The example below shows that the management

 VRF is named mgmt.
-You can place the vrf parameter in either the
+The vrf parameter can be placed in either

-After editing the configuration file, send the HUP signal
+After editing the configuration file, notify the accounting process to

 sudo commands run by TACACS+ users generate accounting records

 For more information, refer to the

 Configuring NCLU for TACACS+ Users